redecentralize/alternative-internet/README.md

 [trsst](http://www.trsst.com/) looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys.
 Protocol implementation draft is available on [github](https://github.com/TrsstProject/trsst).

+### Twister
+[Twister](http://twister.net.co) is a secure and fully-decentralized P2P microblogging platform based on concepts and code from Bitcoin and Libtorrent (as described in [this whitepaper](http://arxiv.org/abs/1312.7152)).
+Feel free to contribute to its [core service](https://github.com/miguelfreitas/twister-core) or [HTML UI](https://github.com/miguelfreitas/twister-html)!

 ## U

 ### Unhosted